McCarthy’s PR strategy on debt ceiling gets results

 McCarthy is not out of the woods yet, though.

-It is unclear whether he will be able to secure a compromise that appeases the right flank of his conference – some of whom expect nothing less than the sweeping policy reforms and cuts that they passed in their April debt limit bill.
-And others are trying to throw more policy proposals, like beefed up border security measures, into the mix.
+It remains unclear whether he will be able to secure a compromise that appeases the right flank of his conference — some of whom expect nothing less than the sweeping policy reforms and cuts that they passed in their April debt limit bill.
+And others are trying to throw more policy proposals, such as beefed-up border security measures, into the mix.

 Political observers note that it takes just one GOP member to call a motion to vacate the chair and force a vote on ousting the Speaker.

-But hardline conservatives insist that is not being considered right now, signaling that McCarthy still has their support as negotiations continue.
+Hardline conservatives, however, insist such an upheaval is not being considered right now, signaling that McCarthy still has their support as negotiations continue.

 “I’ve heard anybody talking about motion to vacate except for reporters who asked me about that,” said Rep. Bob Good (R-Va.), one of the 20 hardline conservatives who withheld support from McCarthy during the Speaker’s election.

-And on Friday McCarthy hit pause on debt limit talks for much of the day as his top negotiator, Rep. Garret Graves (R-La.), said the White House was being “unreasonable.”
-The talks resumed that evening, but made little progress before McCarthy is set to meet with Biden on Monday.
+And Friday, McCarthy hit pause on debt limit talks for much of the day as his top negotiator, Rep. Garret Graves (R-La.), said the White House was being “unreasonable.”
+The talks resumed that evening but made little progress before McCarthy is set to meet with Biden on Monday.

-“REPUBLICANS SHOULD NOT MAKE A DEAL ON THE DEBT CEILING UNLESS THEY GET EVERYTHING THEY WANT (Including the “kitchen sink”),” the former president wrote on Truth Social on Friday.
+“REPUBLICANS SHOULD NOT MAKE A DEAL ON THE DEBT CEILING UNLESS THEY GET EVERYTHING THEY WANT (Including the “kitchen sink”),” Trump wrote on Truth Social on Friday.

 McCarthy had been careful to not contradict Trump earlier in the week when asked to respond to the former president downplaying the potential economic consequences of a default.